browserengineering/book/book/intro.md

 aspects of the web.
 One could abstract linking and networking from the particular choice of protocol and data format.
-One could ask whether the browser is necessary in theory, or argue that HTTP, URLs and hyperlinking are the only truly essential parts of the Web.
+One could ask whether the browser is necessary in theory, or argue that HTTP, URLs and hyperlinking are the only truly essential parts of the web.

 Perhaps.[^perhaps] In practice, the web was born when these principles came together, not before.
 They are not accidental; they are the original design of